freinard/codemash_money/README.md

 This is the demonstration app for the pre-compiler workshop "Money Makes Your App Go Round" for CodeMash 2017.

 Please make sure you have the most recent version of this repo if you are pre-loading it before the workshop.

-This Repo was last changed on December 9, 2017
+This Repo was last changed on Saturday, Jan 7

 # General Requirements